JonJagger/cyber-dojo/readme.txt

 Adding a new exercise
 =====================
-1. Create a new sub-directory under cyberdojo/filesets/exercise/
+1. Create a new sub-directory under cyberdojo/exercises/
-  Example: cyberdojo/filesets/exercise/FizzBuzz
+  Example: cyberdojo/exercises/FizzBuzz
 2. Create a text file called instructions in this directory.
-  Example: cyberdojo/filesets/exercise/FizzBuzz/instructions
+  Example: cyberdojo/exercises/FizzBuzz/instructions

 Adding a new language
 =====================
-Create a new subdirectory under cyberdojo/filesets/language/ For example: cyberdojo/filesets/language/Lisp
+Create a new sub-directory under cyberdojo/languages/ For example: cyberdojo/languages/Lisp
 Create a manifest.rb file in this directory.
-  For example: cyberdojo/filesets/language/Lisp/manifest.rb
+  For example: cyberdojo/languages/Lisp/manifest.rb
 Each manifest.rb file contains an inspected ruby object.
-Example: cyberdojo/filesets/language/Java/manifest.rb looks like this:
+Example: cyberdojo/languages/Java/manifest.rb looks like this:
 {
   :visible_filenames => %w( Untitled.java UntitledTest.java cyberdojo.sh ),
   :hidden_filenames => %w( junit-4.7.jar ),